Is There Uber In Istanbul?

-So before you order your Uber in Istanbul (or Turkey), make sure you read our guide on Uber in Istanbul.
+So before you order your Uber in Istanbul (or Turkey), make sure you read our guide on using Uber in Istanbul.
 We will talk about the different types of Ubers you can get, how to avoid scams, Uber alternatives in Istanbul, and more!

 Planning a trip to Istanbul last-minute?